 Honorable Franklin S. Van Antwerpen, United States District Court for the Eastern District of Pennsylvania

-Mr. Wasserman is Co-Chair of Dechert’s New York Pro Bono Committee and maintains a varied pro bono practice.
-He has won asylum for a detained Somali refugee, helped obtain a declaratory judgment against the New York City Police Department on behalf of clean needle exchange program participants, successfully represented the Brooklyn District Attorney’s office defeating a defendant’s appeal of his second-degree murder conviction, obtained parole for a D.C. inmate serving a sentence of twenty-years to life, and advised the New York City Campaign Finance Board in a dispute over its interpretation of the city’s campaign finance laws.
-Mr. Wasserman has also served as a member of the New York State Bar Association’s Special Committee on Public Trust and Confidence in the Legal System.
+Mr. Wasserman is Co-Chair of Dechert's New York Pro Bono Committee and maintains a varied pro bono practice.
+He has won asylum for a detained Somali refugee, helped obtain a declaratory judgment against the New York City Police Department on behalf of clean needle exchange program participants, successfully represented the Brooklyn District Attorney's office defeating a defendant's appeal of his second-degree murder conviction, obtained parole for a D.C. inmate serving a sentence of twenty-years to life, and advised the New York City Campaign Finance Board in a dispute over its interpretation of the city's campaign finance laws.
+He is currently representing a Louisiana death row inmate in post-convictions proceedings.
+Mr. Wasserman has also served as a member of the New York State Bar Association's Special Committee on Public Trust and Confidence in the Legal System.